d-senyaka/mentor-maximus/README.md

-# 🧠 AI Study Assistant
+# 🧠 mentor maximus : AI Study Assistant

 An AI-powered study companion that helps students understand lecture material through intelligent question answering, slide summarization, PDF summaries, and flashcard generation.
 Built with LangChain, Hugging Face Transformers, and Gradio - and fully powered by open-source LLMs running on your local GPU.